 Acute kidney injury (AKI) and chronic kidney disease (CKD) impose a significant global health burden.
 Yet, no effective therapies currently exist for AKI, and only a few are available for CKD.
 Historically, AKI and CKD have been described as single, uniform diseases.
-However, growing consensus suggests that different disease pathways lead to different subgroups of AKI and CKD (AKIs and CKDs).
+However, growing consensus suggests that different disease pathways lead to different subgroups of AKI and CKD.

 In collaboration with a number of research centers across the United States, we aim to accomplish the goals of the KPMP by obtaining kidney tissue from KPMP participants, analyzing it using state-of-the-art technologies, and developing next-generation software tools to visualize and share the resulting data.